Fritz Redl: Career

-Fritz Redl was born in Klaus Austria.
+Fritz Redl was born in Klaus, Austria.
 He witnessed his mother burn to death due to an accident in the kitchen when he was a small child.
 Redl spent most of his childhood and youth in Vienna.
-Redl got in touch with the progressive educational methods of the Austrian Montessori movement, possibly through participating in the Wandervogel.
+Redl came into contact with the progressive educational methods of the Austrian Montessori movement, possibly through participating in the Wandervogel.
 He decided to study philosophy.
-After taking his doctorate on the epistemological principles of Kant's ethics, Redl trained as a psychoanalyst under the influence of August Aichhorn and Anna Freud.
+After completing his doctorate on the epistemological principles of Kant's ethics, Redl trained as a psychoanalyst under the influence of August Aichhorn and Anna Freud.
 During the decade that followed he completed training in psychoanalysis at the Vienna Psychoanalytic Institute.

 While in Vienna he met Gina Weinmann, possibly because both were in analysis with Richard Sterba or possibly because both were involved with the psychoanalytically oriented Montessori movement in Vienna.

-He and Gina Weinmann ran a summer camp for disturbed children in the Austrian countryside.
-Gina's first husband, Bruno Bettelheim, secured them the place to hold this camp through connections he had through the lumber business he ran with Mr. Schnitzler.
+He and Weinmann ran a summer camp for disturbed children in the Austrian countryside.
+Weinmann's first husband, Bruno Bettelheim, secured them the place to hold this camp through connections he had through the lumber business he ran with Mr. Schnitzler.

-Fritz's dual focus on the education and socialization of children, and on psychoanalytic models of understanding personality development and of the treatment of children, helped specialize his work throughout his career.
+Redl's dual focus on the education and socialization of children, and on psychoanalytic models of understanding personality development and of the treatment of children, helped specialize his work throughout his career.

 In 1936 he moved to the United States where he was invited by the Rockefeller Foundation to participate in a project about adolescence.
 While in New York he met George Sheviakov with whom he became friends.